Skip to main content

 While the holidays are full of giving, getting and goodwill, it’s important to remember not everyone shares the same spirit.

-Seventy-five percent of Americans fell victim to holiday scams last year, with online shopping and non-delivery scams accounting for a significant portion of the over $281 million lost, or should we say stolen.
+According to the FBI, online shopping and non-delivery scams accounted for a significant portion of the over $281 million lost, or should we say stolen, in 2022.

 While most of us are looking for the perfect gift, scammers are looking for their next target!